ejgallego/rocq-lsp/etc/doc/PROTOCOL.md

   (to be documented, see our rendered under `editor/code/lib/format-pprint`), `String` will return the goals and message bodies in plain text.

+- `compact` controls whether the hypotheses will be "compacted", that is to say, given for example hypotheses `a`, `b` of type `nat`, they will be displayed as `a, b : nat`, or separately, that is to say `a : nat \n b : nat`.

 - `mode` (if absent, the `goal_after_tactic` global configuration parameter will be used) controls whether the `goals` returned